Matthew Stafford Player Prop Bets for NFL Week 18 | Los Angeles vs. San Francisco 1/9/2022

 Recent Performances

-- Last week against the Ravens, Stafford went 26-for-35 (74.3 percent) for 309 yards, while throwing two touchdowns and two interceptions.
+- In last week's outing against the Ravens, Stafford had 309 yards while completing 74.3% of his passes, while throwing two touchdowns with two interceptions.

-- Stafford has thrown for 750 yards (250.0 ypg) on 68-of-101 passing with five touchdowns and six interceptions over his last three games.
+- Over his last three games, Stafford has recorded 750 passing yards (250 per game) while completing 68 of 101 passes (67.3% completion percentage), with five touchdowns and six interceptions.

 Stafford's Los Angeles Teammates